 Introduction to Final Class in Java

-A class declaration with word-final is known as the final class.
+A class declaration with the word Final is known as the final class.
 Final Class in Java can not be inherited & can not be extended by other classes.
 A final class can extend other classes; It can be a subclass but not a superclass.
-Simply, when we need to create an immutable class, then the final class is the best answer.
-The final class is in itself a declaration that says that it’s final, i.e. this class has no subclass & can not be extended furthermore.
+When creating an immutable class, the final class is the best answer.
+The final class is a declaration that says it’s final, i.e., this class has no subclass & can not be extended further.
 The final class keeps some more importance besides immutability.

 Sometimes, it is best practice to use the final class for security purposes, As some classes perform security-related things like authentication and authorization.
-In such a scenario, strings, methods inside of the class should not be modified in the whole life cycle of the application, then making class as final is a better practice.
+In such a scenario, strings and methods inside of the class should not be modified in the whole life cycle of the application, then making the class final is a better practice.

-Making class Final improves the efficiency of the application.
+Making the class, Final improves the efficiency of the application.

 Syntax: